Tacratis/WesternCrossing/README.md

 Created by Raphael Alhadeff, November 2017, using the Godot engine v.2.1.4 https://godotengine.org/

-A ready-to-play version of the game will be available on the itch.io game jam page once the jam is finished (December 1st).

 Western Crossing is part of the Throwback themed jam.
 It is inspired by the Game & Watch (by nintendo) handheld electronic game (80's 90's) for the layout and controls, and by The Oregon Trail game (MECC 1974) for the story and gameplay.